gardener/gardener/docs/api-reference/core.md

 </em>
 </td>
 <td>
-<p>RegistrationRef is used to reference a ControllerRegistration resource.</p>
+<p>RegistrationRef is used to reference a ControllerRegistration resource.
+The name field of the RegistrationRef is immutable.</p>
 </td>
 </tr>
 <tr>